A refreshing, aromatic appetiser, drunken chicken is made of perfectly poached chicken that’s soaked in a brine of rice wine and chicken stock.

 Mix the brine in a non-reactive container (glass or ceramic).
 Ideally, it should be just big enough to hold the chicken rolls.
 This way you wouldn’t need too much brine to fully cover the meat.

 Through a fine sieve, pour about 250ml/1 cup of the chicken stock made in the previous step into the container.
-Add the cooked red date, 2 tsp of salt, 1 tsp of sugar, 1 tbsp of goji berries and 180ml (¾ cup) of Shaoxing rice wine.
+Add the cooked red date, 2 teaspoon of salt, 1 teaspoon of sugar, 1 tablespoon of goji berries and 180ml (¾ cup) of Shaoxing rice wine.
 Stir to help dissolve the salt and sugar.

 🛎 Tip: If you wish to reduce the alcoholic taste of the dish, you may either alter the stock wine ratio (more stock and less wine) or boil the brine mixture for 2 mins.